Can I refill SESI detergents in any container I want?

 We can understand that in health, care and commercial sectors, antibacterial products would be necessary, but we fundamentally separate ourselves from the notion that we need zero tolerance or life killing products in the domestic day to day cleaning cycles.

-At SESI do not wish to be part of an industry which has contributed to a germophobic culture, leading us to use products which tragically, also kill good bacteria.
+We keep SESI PRO to the Business to Business sector and discourage members of the public to use antibacterial products in the home, as SESI does not wish to contribute to a germophobic culture, leading us to use products which tragically, also kill good bacteria.

 Apart from other cleaning products, two that can be used as antibacterial *for home surface* are: